 If Your MCAT is Still Too Low…

-If you go through all the tips above and still think that your MCAT is too low to let you be a competitive candidate, then you may consider the options we outline below.
+If you go through all the tips above and still think that your MCAT is too low to be competitive, then you may consider the options we outline below.

 Strategy #1: Apply to Schools that Do Not Require the MCAT